michael-takyi23/Nautical_Battles/README.md

 10. [Acknowledgements](#acknowledgements)
 ---
 ## **Introduction**
 Nautical Battles is a modern reimagining of the classic board game "Battleship."
-Engage in a strategic duel against a computer opponent, placing your ships and then taking turns guessing where the enemy has hidden theirs.
+Engage in a strategic duel against a computer opponent, and then taking turns guessing where the enemy has hidden theirs.
 Will you emerge victorious?

 ---
 ## **Features**